12th Ave | 11th Ave | 10th Ave |

 In 1900, the Garden was the site of the first

-U.S. auto show.
+US auto show.
 In 1913, it hosted the Patterson

 Strike Pageant, organized by Mabel Dodge and Big